History of Iowa Hawkeyes football: Early history (1889–1978)

 As Fry got older and several assistant coaches departed for other coaching jobs, Iowa had a down period from 1992 to 1994, posting a 16–18–1 record and qualifying for just one bowl game, a 37–3 Alamo Bowl loss.
 But Fry had one last strong run in him.
 Iowa went 7–4 and won the Sun Bowl in 1995, and the Hawks went 8–3 and won the Alamo Bowl in 1996, a game in which the Hawkeyes wore blank black helmets in honor of linebacker Mark Mitchell's mother, Diane Mitchell, who had died in a car accident on the way to the game.
 In 1997, the Hawkeyes were expected to again challenge for the Big Ten title.
 Instead, Iowa settled for a 7–4 record and a loss in the Sun Bowl.
 Iowa went just 3–8 in 1998, Fry's worst season at Iowa.
 It would also be his last, as Hayden Fry would retire from coaching at the end of the year.
 It is difficult to overstate Hayden Fry's positive impact on Iowa football.
 Fry coached twenty years at Iowa, more than twice as long as any coach before him.
 Hayden had a 143–89–6 record at Iowa and led the Hawkeyes to three Big Ten titles, three Rose Bowl appearances, and 14 bowl games.
 But more than that, Coach Hayden Fry established a winning tradition at Iowa, on and off the field.
 Iowa was no longer considered a coaching graveyard but rather, a place where a great coach could excel.
 Several of Fry's former assistants followed Fry's example in resurrecting other struggling football programs.
+Fry retired after the 1998 season.